 Where can I buy a tea plant?

-Minto Island also sells tea saplings!
-However, they’ve already pre-sold all their available stock for 2020.
+Minto Island sometimes sells tea saplings for those who can visit their farm stand near Portland, Oregon.
 Some other resources for purchasing saplings and seeds:

 - Camellia Forest Nursery